liatrio/openo11y.dev/docs/delivery-metrics.md

 **Delivery Metrics**

-* Lead Time for Changes - Tracks the time it takes for a code change to go from commit (branch or main) to production
+* Lead Time for Changes - Tracks the time it takes for a code change to go from commit in trunk to deployed to production.
 * Deployment Frequency - Measures how often code is deployed to Production
 * Change Failure Rate - Percentage of changes that result in failures after it is in production or released to end user
 * Mean Time to Restore (MTTR) - Calculates the time needed to recover from a service disruption; highlights the team's ability to detect and resolve issues swiftly.